How to Move a Hot Tub

 Steps to move a hot tub with a dolly

-• Step 4: Secure the tub.
-To ensure it's centered, position it to cover as much of the plywood as possible.
+4. Secure the tub.
+To check that it's centered, position it to cover as much of the plywood as possible.
 Use ratchet straps to secure the hot tub to the dolly and plywood.

-• Step 5: Load it onto the truck.
-Load it onto the truck.
-Before rolling the tub onto its side, make sure the heaviest side — the one with the motor — is on the bottom.
+5. Load it onto the truck.
+Before rolling the tub onto its side, make sure the heaviest side — the one with the motor — is on the bottom for stability during transport.
 Then, push it onto the truck bed and secure it with ratchet straps.
-This side contains the motor, making it the most stable position for transport.

 » COMPARE: Best moving companies